Johnny Nash, singer of ‘I Can See Clearly Now,’ dies at 80

 John Lester Nash Jr., whose father was a chauffeur, grew up singing in church and by age 13 had his own show on Houston television.
 Within a few years, he had a national following through his appearances on “The Arthur Godfrey Show,” his hit cover of Doris Day’s “A Very Special Love” and a collaboration with peers Paul Anka and George Hamilton IV on the wholesome “The Teen Commandments (of Love).”
 He also had roles in the films “Take a Giant Step,” in which he starred as a high school student rebelling against how the Civil War is taught, and “Key Witness,” a crime drama starring Dennis Hopper and Jeffrey Hunter.

-His career faded during the first half of the 1960s, but he found a new sound, and renewed success, in the mid-60s after having a rhythm and blues hit with “Let’s Move and Groove Together” and meeting Marley and fellow Wailers Peter Tosh and Bunny Livingston during a visit to Jamaica.
-Over the next few years their careers would be closely aligned.
+His career faded during the first half of the 1960s, but he found a new sound, and renewed success, in the mid-1960s after having a rhythm-and-blues hit with “Let’s Move and Groove Together” and meeting Marley and fellow Wailers Peter Tosh and Bunny Livingston during a visit to Jamaica.
+During the next few years, their careers would be closely aligned.

 Nash convinced his manager and business partner Danny Sims, with whom he formed JAD Records, to sign up Marley and the Wailers, who recorded “Reggae On Broadway” and dozens of other songs for JAD.
 Nash brought Marley to London in the early 1970s when Nash was the bigger star internationally and with Marley gave an impromptu concert at a local boys school.
 Nash’s covers of “Stir It Up” and “Guava Jelly” helped expose Marley’s writing to a general audience.
 The two also collaborated on the ballad “You Poured Sugar On Me,” which appeared on the “I Can See Clearly Now” album.